-- Long-term vacancy rate: The long-term vacancy rate is typically estimated based on expected market behaviour, which is influenced by the type of property and geographic region of the property.
+- Rental growth rate: The rental growth rate is typically estimated based on expected market behaviour, which is influenced by the type of property and geographic region of the property.
+An increase (decrease) in the rental growth rate would result in a higher (lower) fair value.
+The rental growth rate (per annum) ranges from 0.0% to 3.0%. - Long-term vacancy rate: The long-term vacancy rate is typically estimated based on expected market behaviour, which is influenced by the type of property and geographic region of the property.
 An increase (decrease) in the long-term vacancy rate would result in a lower (higher) fair value.
 The long-term vacancy rate ranges from 2.0% to 10.0%. - Discount rate: The discount rate is derived from market activity across various property types and geographic regions and is a reflection of the expected rate of return to be realized on the investment over the next 10 years.
 An increase (decrease) in the discount rate would result in a lower (higher) fair value.
-The discount rate ranges from 5.0% to 11.0%. - Terminal capitalization rate: The terminal capitalization rate is derived from market activity across various property types and geographic regions and is a reflection of the expected rate of return to be realized on the investment over the remainder of its life after the 10-year period.
+The discount rate ranges from 4.5% to 11.0%. - Terminal capitalization rate: The terminal capitalization rate is derived from market activity across various property types and geographic regions and is a reflection of the expected rate of return to be realized on the investment over the remainder of its life after the 10-year period.
 An increase (decrease) in the terminal capitalization rate would result in a lower (higher) fair value.
-The terminal capitalization rate ranges from 4.5% to 10.0%.
+The terminal capitalization rate ranges from 4.25% to 10.00%.